grafana/k6-docs/docs/sources/next/results-output/web-dashboard/_index.md

         output: -
 ```

-By default, when active, the web dashboard is exposed on localhost port `5665`.
-You can however configure.
+By default, the web dashboard is available on localhost port `5665`.
+You can change the host and port by using the [dashboard options](#dashboard-options).

 ## Dashboard options